 Applying for Honours

-- A description of the field you are interested in studying for your thesis and a question/problem within that field that you believe requires investigation.
+* A description of the field the student is interested in studying for the thesis and a question/problem within that field that he or she believes requires investigation.

-- A brief literature review that outlines the key theorists in the field, identifying (where possible) where you believe your work will enhance that which has already been done and/or address a gap in knowledge.
+* A brief literature review that outlines the key theorists in the field, identifying where the student believes his or her work will enhance the existing body of work and/or address a gap in knowledge.